HannahMarsh/pi_t-experiment/README.md

 - Options:
   - `<id>`: The unique identifier for the client.
   - `<host>`: (optional) The public host IP for the client.
 If not given, the public IP will be retrieved automatically.
-  - `<port>`: The port number for the client.
+  - `<port>`: (optional) The port number for the client.
 When not specified, any available port is used.
-  - `<promPort>`: The port number for scraping the client's Prometheus metrics.
+  - `<promPort>`: (optional) The port number for scraping the client's Prometheus metrics.
 When not specified, any available port is used.
   - `<logLevel>`: (optional) The logging level (e.g., "info", "debug", "warn", "error").
 When the level is set as "Info", color printing is disabled.

 ## Endpoints